 3 credit unit courses for graduates.
 Alternative Forms of Scholarly Communication (UA) | Cataloging and Classification (UIUC) | Controlled Vocabularies (UIUC, UA) | Independent Studies (UA)| Information Seeking Behaviors (UCLA, UA) | Knowledge Structures I & II (UA) | Library Automation (UIUC, UCLA) | Organization of Information (UA, senior undergrads could take this entry level required course) | Systems Analysis and Design (UCLA, UIUC) | Vocabulary Design (SJSU)

 Information Retrieval on the Net – 1 credit unit course for freshman undergraduates

 Critical Assessment of Science Information – 3 credit units course for 2nd year honors undergraduates

 Library Instruction – 1 hr workshops

-Continuing education ad professional development on Information Technology – 1 hr workshops for faculty, staff, and public.
+Continuing education and professional development on Information Technology – 1 hr workshops for faculty, staff, and public.

 Library Instruction 2020

-My teaching experience spans curriculum design, program development, and academic instruction using diverse delivery modalities of traditional classroom, web-based online learning (Blackboard, Canvas, and D2L), and hybrid formats in the following contexts:
+Dr. Coleman’s teaching experience spans curriculum design, program development, and academic instruction using diverse delivery modalities of traditional classroom, web-based online learning (Blackboard, Canvas, D2L), and hybrid formats in the following contexts:

-- Professional graduate level courses at the University of Ilinois at Urbana-Champaign, University of California in Los Angeles, University of Arizona, San Jose State University and Louisville Presbyterian Theological Seminary (link will go to #InformationResearchToolbox / co-teaching, part semester, pre-COVID only);
+- Professional, graduate level courses at the University of Illinois at Urbana-Champaign, University of California in Los Angeles, University of Arizona, San Jose State University, and Louisville Presbyterian Theological Seminary;

-- Lower level undergraduate courses to increase information competency at Santa Ana and Santiago Canyon College; and
+- Lower level, undergraduate courses in advancing information competency expertise at Santa Ana and Santiago Canyon College; and